 What Exactly Is Couples Therapy?

-Couples therapy, also known as couples counseling or relationship therapy, is a form of counseling that helps couples work through their relationship issues.
-When the couple is married, couples therapy might also be referred to as marriage counseling.
+Couples therapy, also known as couples counseling or relationship therapy, is a form of counseling that helps couples, married or unmarried, work through their relationship issues.
+When the couple is married, though, couples therapy might also be referred to as marriage counseling.

 If you’re worried about being completely open with your partner or communicating calmly, don’t be — the job of a couples therapist is to mediate these discussions.
 They can help you and your partner improve your communication skills so that you’re better able to understand, listen to, and talk with each other.